 Delaware Statute of Limitations in Birth Injury Cases

-Under Delaware’s statute of limitations for medical malpractice claims, a birth injury lawsuit must be filed within 2-years after the causes of action “arises” (Del.
+Under Delaware’s statute of limitations for medical malpractice claims, a birth injury lawsuit must be filed within 2 years after the cause of action “arises” (Del.
 Code § 6856).
 So when does the cause of action arise?
 Unlike many other states, Delaware does not follow the “discovery rule” for determining when a cause of action arises (and the SOL period begins).
 This means that Delaware’s 2-year deadline starts on the date that the alleged medical malpractice occurs (not when it was reasonably discovered).

 The separate claims of the parents in a birth injury will be governed by the general 2-year statute of limitations period for malpractice actions.
 In most cases, that 2-year period will begin to run from the date of the child’s birth (which is also the date of the injury in most birth injury cases).